 The Coastal Impact Assistance Program or CIAP (pronounced “sea-app”) is closed to new applications.
 Previously awarded projects must be completed and funding spent by December 31, 2016.
 At this time, additional funding has not been allocated.

-U.S. Fish and Wildlife Service allocated over $109 million in CIAP funds to the State of Texas and over $58 million directly to the 18 Texas coastal counties.
-The State’s CIAP funding supports a total of 93 projects.
-The diverse nature of projects, which vary from sea turtle conservation to marsh restoration to research, enhance the diverse nature of the Texas coastline in the 18 coastal counties from Sabine Pass to the Rio Grande.
+In 2007 the U.S. Congress allocated over $109 million in CIAP funds to the State of Texas through U.S Fish and Wildlife Service.
+CIAP is funded by the royalties from offshore oil and gas leases in federal waters and supports a total of 93 State projects.
+Projects focus on remediating the impact of offshore oil and gas exploration.
+The diverse nature of projects, ranging from sea turtle conservation to marsh restoration to research, enhance the Texas coastline in the 18 coastal counties from Sabine Pass to the Rio Grande.

 CIAP funds must be used in the 18 coastal counties of Texas to support the following projects and activities: